machine0herald/Mirte_Lab_Clean-gz_docker/README.md

-# Docker Container for Mirte Master Labclean application
+# Mirte Master Labclean Docker Container
 This is a Docker Container package running `Ubuntu Jammy` with `ROS 2 Humble` and `Gazebo Classic`.
 > As the mirte ros packages have not (yet) been updated to ROS 2 Jazzy or for use with Gazebo Harmonic / Fortress, this repository could have deprecated or out of date packages soon.